 - Disseminating and promoting research, good practice and innovation in all aspects of education, including educational practice and research as well as management of educational units, to its prime audience including educators, researchers, post-graduate students, policy makers, and education practitioners.

 - Encouraging international scientific cooperation and understanding, and enhancing multi-disciplinary research across various educational sectors.

-The scope of the journal is international and all papers submitted are subject to strict blind peer review by its Editorial Board and by 3 anonymous international reviewers.
+The scope of the journal is international and all papers submitted are subject to an initial screening by the Editor-in-Chief and the Associate Editor, and subsequently by strict blind peer review by 3 anonymous international reviewers.
 The journal features conceptual and empirical papers, and editorial policy is to invite the submission of manuscripts from academics, researchers, post-graduate students, policy-makers and education practitioners.
 The Editorial Board will be looking particularly for articles about new trends and developments within different sectors of education and the application of new ideas and developments that are likely to affect educational practice, theory, policy and research.
 Journal of Contemporary Education Theory & Research also welcomes submission of manuscripts in areas that may not be directly education-related but cover a topic that is of interest to researchers, educators, policy-makers and practitioners in various educational sectors.
 The topics related to this journal include but are not limited to:

 - Educational systems architectures